ModuloInc/Artc11/README.md

-## Article11
+# Article11

-Run project with the following commands :
+### Run project with the following commands :

 ```
 docker compose up --watch
 ```

+In a second terminal :

 ```
 npm run dev